biobakery/humann/readme.md

 HUMAnN2 incorporates multiple upgrades including an expanded database of microbial genomes (>4x the size of the database included in HUMAnN), a simple user interface (single command driven flow), and bug-specific output files.

-HUMAnN2 produces three output files (which can optionally be written in biom format):
+HUMAnN2 produces three output files:

-1. genefamilies.tsv
+1. Gene Families
 	* This file includes the abundance of each orthologous gene family in the community organized by bug.
 Orthologous families are groups of genes that perform roughly the same biological roles.
 	* HUMAnN2 uses the MetaPhlAn2 software along with the ChocoPhlAn database and UniRef for this computation.

-2. pathcoverage.tsv
+2. Pathway Coverage
 	* This file includes the presence/absence of each pathway in the community grouped by bug.
 HUMAnN refers to pathway presence/absence as "coverage" and defines a pathway as a set of two or more genes.
 	* HUMAnN2 uses MetaCyc pathways along with MinPath for this computation.
 	* The user has the option to provide a custom pathways database to HUMAnN2 and to use all pathways instead of the minimal pathways computed by MinPath.

-3. pathabundance.tsv
+3. Pathway Abundance
 	* This file includes the abundance of each pathway in the community grouped by bug.
 This is the total number of “copies” of the pathways present.
 	 * HUMAnN2 uses MetaCyc pathways along with MinPath for this computation.
 	 * The user has the option to provide a custom pathways database to HUMAnN2 and to use all pathways instead of the minimal pathways computed by MinPath.